 As I previously stated, SBG and Cheness provide excellent customer service.

 The Blade of the Kaze Ko has the same visible, natural hamon as its big brother.
-This is a result of the differentially clay hardening process that Cheness does with this 9260 blade that, according to Cheness, "closely resembles the behaviour of a traditionally constructed blade."
+This is a result of the differentially clay hardening process that Cheness does with this 9260 blade that, according to Cheness, "closely resembles the behavior of a traditionally constructed blade."

 In the right light, the hamon pops out.
 I think the polish on the Kaze Ko is a bit better than the Kaze I bought back in December 2006.
 There is a small flaw or scratch in the blade.
 It appears that this was done after polishing, poor handling perhaps.
 It looks like it was hit or rubbed with piece of metal.
 The marks are deep enough that I can actually feel them.
 Most of the other specks seen in the photo on the right are most likely dust from the paper towel I used to remove the protective grease from the blade.
 There are some other minor markings in the blade that the polishing failed to remove completely.
 I assume they are a result of the normal production process.